greydays/framework/readme.md

 ###To install and run Mongo locally:
 - Terminal with Homebrew: brew install mongodb
 - Create a data/ directory in framework directory
-- Terminal: mongod --dbpath <path to data directory>
+- Terminal: mongod --dbpath (/path)

 ###To run:
 node app.js, or nodemon (if installed)